SuchkovSergey/rss/README.md

 Add stream -> Click on post -> Enjoy!

 You could also click on feed's title to choose posts from it.
+Or you could close any feed if you're not interested in it anymore.

+### Available languages

+There are four languages in the you personal RSS aggregator:

+* English (default)
+* Русский
+* Español
+* Deutsch

 ### New experience